Getting fit before your surgery? These 6 tips will help you

 Small steps, big difference

-A gastric bypass alone won’t solve obesity.
+A stomach reduction alone won’t solve obesity.
 Your lifestyle and mindset are just as important to getting healthy and staying fit.
 With a few small changes, you can already make a difference.
 Start slowly and small.
 Every step counts.

 Do you need help or have questions about your health, nutrition or multivitamins?
 Contact us and let us know.
 We are always there for you.